luhao-yang/SMS2Email/README.md

 ## NOTE

-- must allow SMS2Email to have permissions to read the SMS!
+# Must allow SMS2Email to have permissions to read the SMS!
-- Currently, the app won't ask for it, while the user must change the setting manually.
+Currently, the app won't ask for it, while the user must change the setting manually.

-- The email that is filled in is both for the sender and the receiver.
+The email that is filled in is both for the sender and the receiver.
-- By default, the email using TLS to send emails so must use TLS port.
+By default, the email using TLS to send emails so must use TLS port.